 Use the Spike in Word to cut multiple blocks of text or other content and paste them elsewhere in the document or into another Word document.
 The Spike is similar to the actual physical spike used in many restaurants: when you have paid your bill, it's stuck on the spike with other paid bills.
 Similarly, you can place multiple items to the Spike and then paste all that content at once.
-The Spike is different from the Windows clipboard, which only stores one copied item at a time.
+The Spike is different from the Windows clipboard, which only pastes one copied item at a time.

 In this topic